AIGLON FOUNDER JOHN CORLETTE

 Accordingly, he set out to devise a rich experiential curriculum that touched all the necessary bases.
 For starters, Aiglonians didn't just look at slides of paintings and architectural treasures, they went to see them—and much more—in Paris, in Munich, in Florence, and in cities closer to the mountain.
 They didn't just listen to recordings of classical music, they attended concerts.
 (I was an usher at a recital-fundraiser featuring Dame Joan Sutherland whose son, Adam, lived across the hall from me.)
 Throughout the year, cultural exposure was a major component of academic formation.

-Hiking and skiing expeditions were grueling.
+Those hiking, skiing, and cycling expeditions could be grueling.
 That was the point.
-JC wanted students to experience the satisfaction and confidence-building of exhausting achievement.
 More recently, serial entrepreneur Jesse Itzler netted it out: The more challenging the task, the more alive you feel." [see below]

 Aiglon had a rank system that some people have characterized as 'militaristic.'
 But it really wasn't a rank system at all, certainly not in any military sense.
 For example, there was no 'chain of command.'
 Higher ranking students had no authority over lower ranking ones.
 It was what today we call a 'token system,' a strategy designed to reward appropriate behavior—the higher the rank, the more privileges and pocket money students received.
 Similar systems are now commonplace at other schools worldwide, though it's usually redeemable tokens of some sort rather than 'ranks' that are awarded.
 Some former students (inappropriately) conflated the school's rank system with its British-style prefect system.
 Prefects—few in number—did have the authority to discipline other students.
 But the purpose there was to teach leadership in an environment where mistakes would not be terribly consequential.
 In any event, the notion of a self-governing school community was nothing new.